Authentic Moutabal – Smoky Eggplant Dip

 charring eggplant aubergine

-Leave the eggplant to cool completely, or cover for 20-30 minutes and then remove the charred skin.
+Leave the eggplant to cool completely, or cover for 20-30 minutes, and then remove the charred skin.
 It should come off easily.
-If there are a few bits that are stuck, use bits of tissue paper to help remove them – just don’t rinse the Aubergine underwater, or you’ll remove the smoky flavor and affect the texture.
+If there are a few bits that are stuck, use bits of tissue paper to help remove them – just don’t rinse them underwater, or you’ll remove the smoky flavor and affect the texture.

 charred eggplants aubergines

-Mash the eggplant flesh in a bowl, using a fork.
+Mash the eggplant flesh in a bowl using a fork.
 You can also use a blender or food processor (read my notes for more guidance).
+Add salt, garlic, tahini, and lemon juice, and mix well.
+Taste and adjust the seasonings if necessary.

 peeled aubergines